COURSE OVERVIEW

 Activities

-During this component you learn safety precautions for backcountry foot travel, how to find campsites, how to navigate terrain as well as how to use a map and compass.
+During your course, you will be spending the majority of your time backpacking.
+During this component, you learn safety precautions for backcountry foot travel, how to find campsites, how to navigate terrain as well as how to use a map and compass.
 Equally important will be time spent learning conflict resolution, communication styles, leadership and team building.
 After practicing these skills, your instructors will step back and let you and your crew work together to collectively navigate through the wilderness.
-Since your crew’s navigation depends on individual and group decision making, your crew could make some navigational errors along the way.
-You may hike 12 to 15 hours in one day to reach your destination or you could go three miles uphill one day and 12 miles over varied terrain the next day.
-The backpacks can weigh 55+ pounds.
-Remember, PHYSICAL PREPARATION IS KEY!

 ROCK CLIMBING